Instagram Is Launching A Second Version Of Its Controversial Poll Sticker

 Both the person voting and the person who posted the question will see the average response of everyone who answered.
 And, as with the original poll sticker, the person asking can tap to see how each individual person responded.

 There are a couple of benefits to this new emojified answering scale.
 First, because you need to drag the emoji along the slider to answer, it's less likely you'll land on an answer by accident when tapping through Stories.
 Second, the scale model makes it easier to convey the tone of your question: If you choose ? for the slider, your query is probably sarcastic.
-On the other hand, pick ? and followers will know this is likely not a laughing matter.
+Pick the downcast face and followers will know this is likely not a laughing matter.

 Related Articles: